Nebra sky disc: Solar boat

-Circular solar symbols also appear on a hoard of nearly one hundred miniature gold boats from Nors in Denmark, dating from c.
-1700-1100 BC.
-A much later miniature gold boat dating from c.
-100 BC is known from Broighter in Ireland, which was deposited together with a miniature gold cauldron or bowl, a gold torc, and gold jewellery from the eastern Mediterranean, possibly from Roman Egypt.
+Numerous other depictions of solar boats appear in Nordic Bronze Age art dating from circa 1600 BC onwards, often in the form of petroglyphs or engraved images on bronze razors.
+Some petroglyphs show figures performing backward bends or backward leaps over ships, and a bronze figurine depicts a female in a similar pose.
+The archaeologist Rune Iversen has connected these to similar depictions from Egypt, which show backward-bend dances performed for the cow goddess Hathor.
+In Minoan frescoes from Crete and at Avaris in Egypt figures are similarly shown performing backward leaps over bulls.
+According to Iversen this shared imagery forms part of "the manifold exchange of cultural ideas and beliefs that took place among Egypt, the Aegean and Central and Northern Europe during the second and first millennium BC."

-Numerous depictions of solar boats appear in Nordic Bronze Age art dating from c.
-1600 BC onwards, often in the form of petroglyphs or engraved images on bronze razors.
-Some of these depictions show people performing backward bends or backward leaps over ships, which the archaeologist Rune Iversen has connected to similar depictions from Egypt, which show backward-bend dances performed during festivals for the goddess Hathor.
 The Nordic depictions may be related to a later account from the Roman historian Tacitus, who stated that the Germanic Suebi worshipped the goddess Isis in the form of a ship.
-Isis was equated with Hathor from the New Kingdom onwards, and both goddesses were associated with the solar barque, often being depicted at the prow of the ship, which they steered and protected.
-Both were also associated with the goddess Demeter by the later Greeks.
+Isis was equated with Hathor from the New Kingdom onwards, and both goddesses were associated with the solar barque (the Egyptian solar boat), often being depicted at the prow of the ship.
+Both were also identified with the goddess Demeter by the later Greeks.

 The historians Joseph S. Hopkins and Haukur Þorgeirsson have connected Tacitus' 'Isis of the Suebi' with the Norse goddess Freyja, arguing for a strong association between Freyja and ship imagery within Old Norse texts, and particularly with the stone ships of Scandinavia.
 Both Freyja and her twin brother Freyr have characteristics associated with solar gods, including the golden ship Skíðblaðnir belonging to Freyr, which may represent a solar boat.